 It's a huge piece of public art, fastened to a base which has been fixed to concrete foundations set in the beach just in front of the cafe.

 When the beach nourishment works were carried out in the summer of 2013, the concrete foundation was cast in the beach for the Shell.

 It's 8m long and 4m tall and weighs in at 16.5 tonnes, with words from the story of the Sea Swallow etched inside.
 Once the tide goes out, you'll be able to climb inside and listen for the sounds of the sea and waves.

 Mary's Shell was originally delivered to Cleveleys on Friday 13 September 2013 and spent a couple of weeks perched on a trailer on the shingle beach, awaiting transportation to it's final spot on the sand.

 Friday 13th September turned out to be an unfortunate choice of day - it was intended to be the day of installation but because of problems with the crane that was brought to site to do the lift, which wasn't suitable for use on the sand, the installation couldn't take place as planned.

 Everything went well for the second date of 25th September, and the Shell was positioned on the beach.

 The sea defences at Cleveleys were rebuilt to protect the coastline from flooding.
 At the same time, the fabulous new, award winning design increased the popularity of this much loved seaside town and has attracted people from near and far to come and enjoy the spectacular views and much better access to the beach.

 The Sea Swallow is the story, written for children but with a charm that’s unmissable, and tells a fairy tale that blends legend with local features, including sunken villages and the petrified forest which you can still see on the beach today.
-In 2011, each primary school child in Wyre was given a copy of the book, and then earlier in 2012 the first two pieces of sculpture were lowered into place on the promenade.
+In 2011, each primary school child in Wyre was given a copy of the book.

 Why don't you Sign Up to Keep Up?